- About Us

 The European Council and Parliament adopted the End of Life Vehicle Directive in September 2000 with the aim of reducing waste from end of life cars by ensuring that the constituent parts of a car can be recycled.
 As a key component in the functioning of a car, this directive also applies to car batteries.
 Under Article 4(2)(a) a number of substances may not be used in cars.
 Annex II provides for exceptions to these restrictions, including the use of a number of these substances in batteries.
 This was the case for example with lead and cadmium in batteries for automotive batteries and electrical vehicles respectively.
 The exception for cadmium expired on 31 December 2008 and it may no longer be used in car batteries except for in spare parts for vehicles put on the market before that date.

 In May 2010, the Oeko Institut prepared a report for the European Commission on whether to continue this exemption for lead.
 The report concluded that the use of lead in batteries is unavoidable at this point in the technology as there are no other alternatives which are as efficient or reliable.
-The European Commission and the Member States therefore decided to continue the exemption and are expected to review the situation again in 2015.
+The European Commission and the Member States therefore decided to continue the exemption and is currently reviewing the situation again.

 In April 2010 the Commission issued a communication for a “European Strategy on Clean and Energy-Efficient Cars”.
 The strategy, recognising the potential for expansion of the clean and energy-efficient car market globally, proposes a number of steps to “provide an appropriate and technology neutral policy framework for clean and energy efficient vehicles”.
 Proposals in the strategy include setting emission and efficiency targets for a number of vehicles, promote measures and research into new technologies that limit CO2 emissions and oversee incentive schemes to ensure customer uptake of energy efficient vehicles.
 The Commission will also be looking in particular at various aspects of electric vehicles including safety requirements and standardisation.
 Of particular interest to the battery industry, the Commission will also be looking at what changes will need to be made to existing battery legislation to adapt to new market circumstances, will promote European programmes on recycling and reusing batteries, and review options for changing the rules governing the transportation of batteries.